 You flip the lever and unscrew the bolt to release the blade.
-The potential downside is that the bolt isn’t very finger friendly.
+The potential downside is that the bolt isn’t very finger-friendly.
 It doesn’t take much overtightening before you’ll reach for a screwdriver for help.
 There’s also no mechanism to hold the blade while you tighten it back down, so there’s the potential that it can move around on you.
-Milwaukee earns 3 stars for their design and is in 21st place for this category.
+Milwaukee earns 3 stars for its design and is in 21st place in this category.

 The Milwaukee M18 Multi-Tool loses a little bit of ground overall when it comes to weight.
 With the battery pack, it weighs in at 3.7 lbs.
 This puts in firmly in the middle of the pack in terms of weight.
 Even among just cordless models, it’s on the heavier side.

 For overall ergonomics, Milwaukee earns 3.9 stars – good enough for 19th place.

 With 18,000 OPM speed, Milwaukee doesn’t have the fastest speed on paper.
 However, it still plunge cuts through untreated 2x pine in less than 20 seconds – well within our expectations for Pro-level cutting speed.
 A 19.6-second average earns the Milwaukee oscillating tool 4.2 stars and 11th place overall in cutting speed.
 For the cordless models, it’s in 2nd place behind DeWalt.